microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacentre_Modernization/Readme.md

 * Deploy the Mobility Service Agent
 * Replicate the machines to Azure
 * Perform a Test Migration
+* Prepare the final Migration
 * Migrate the workload to Azure

 ### Success criteria

 * All the soruce machines are successfully migrated to and running in Azure
-* The Web Server is accessable using the Load Balancer public IP
+* The Web Servers are seamlessley accessable using a Traffic Manager profile via dedicated Public Load Balancer.

 ### Learning resources
 * [Support matrix for migration of physical servers, AWS VMs, and GCP VMs](https://learn.microsoft.com/en-us/azure/migrate/migrate-support-matrix-physical-migration)